mschmitzzz/hw-9-readme-generator/README.md

 - [License](#license)

 ## Installation
-No installation necessary.
+You don't

 ## Usage
-Run node index.js command in your terminal
+Greatly

 ## License
-MIT License
+Open

 ## How to Contribute
 undefined

 ## Tests
-Test it out by running it in your terminal
+NOOOooOoOOoooOOOooo

 ## Questions
-Visit my GitHub profile: mschmitzzz
+Visit my GitHub profile: burp
-If you have any additional questions about this project, you can email me at mac@mac.me
+If you have any additional questions about this project, you can email me at buuurp